inductiva/wind-tunnel-demos/docs/2_TEMPLATING.md

 ### Is this the best way to do it?

 Let's assume again that we want to iterate over the airflow velocity, for example, from 10 to 50 m/s.
-With the templating approach we won't need to create an input directory manually with the desired changes.
+With the templating approach, we won't need to create an input directory manually with the desired changes.
 For example, based on the example A, we iterate over the airflow velocity and render each time a directory with the new airflow velocity, as follows: